Instruction in Latin: Italy

 Latin and Ancient Greek courses at high school comprise both grammar and literature.
 Grammar is normally analysis of the text given, and this, among other things, is supposed to improve the students' language skills.
-Inside liceo classico and liceo scientifico, the almost daily translation of short texts from Latin and Ancient Greek usually takes the most part of the daily time devoted by each student to homework studied in the first two years of high school.
+Inside liceo classico and liceo scientifico, the translation of short texts from Latin and Ancient Greek is among the most complex homework given to students in the first two years of high school.
 Literature is studied in the remaining three years.
-Students are also assigned daily homework consisting of translating short texts from Latin and Ancient Greek (in Italian, they are called versione di latino and versione di greco respectively).
+Students are also regularly assigned homework consisting of translating short texts from Latin and Ancient Greek (in Italian, they are called versione di latino and versione di greco respectively).
 Students are taught to carry out a translation assignment following a strict semantic analysis.

 The translation of short texts from Latin and Ancient Greek has been compared by Italian physicist Guido Tonelli to "scientific research" and it is said to be a useful mental exercise.

 Italian schooling system has received both praises and criticism.
 It has also been suggested that it should be revised to meet the needs of the contemporary era, mainly because it is very different from other successful schooling systems, such as those of Finland and the United States.
 Despite the efforts of Italian politicians to reform it, very little changed when it comes to Latin and Ancient Greek.

-Inside Italian schools, the pronunciation adopted by teachers is normally that of New Latin.
+Inside Italian schools, the pronunciation adopted by teachers is normally that of Neo-Latin.